 Timing: In a rapid evaluation, the timing is often set – we want the findings yesterday.
 Or in two months, perhaps.

 Quality: This is a given.
 There’s no point going ahead with an evaluation unless it can deliver high-quality findings and conclusions.

 Cost: There may be some wriggle room on budget, but let’s be honest, it won’t be much.
 This is especially true given these types of evaluations are likely to have been designed, commissioned, and finished up well within a financial year.

 Scope: This is where there is most room for flex – both in terms of the age-old ‘scope creep’, but also for setting boundaries.
 This is the space in which expectations must be calibrated.
 In order to deliver a high-quality evaluation, within a short timeframe and with a limited budget, there needs to be a trade-off, and it usually comes down to this: breadth or depth.
 Does the evaluation team cover lots of issues at a fairly superficial level, or do they go deep in a limited number?
 It’s unlikely to be able to do both in these circumstances, so it’s important to get the client to articulate what’s going to be the most useful to them.

-- Make sure your client is committed to engage in the evaluation process, or don’t bother.
+2. Make sure your client is committed to engaging in the evaluation process or don’t bother.
 In any evaluation, utility is maximised where the client is engaged, and in a rapid evaluation this is of heightened importance.
 The client needs the insights for a particular purpose, and there is extra pressure to deliver.